-The Mentor Teachers Guild, with spiritual guidance from Pir Shabda Kahn, serves to guide the development and growth of dance leaders and to steward the transmission of the rich legacy Murshid Samuel Lewis left to the world.
+The Mentors Guild, with spiritual guidance from Pir Shabda Kahn, serves to guide the development and growth of dance leaders and to steward the transmission of the rich legacy Murshid Samuel Lewis left to the world.

 Eat Dance and Pray Together

 Samuel Lewis believed that when people “eat, dance

 and pray together,” the world finds peace.
 The

 Dances continue to be, as Samuel Lewis envisioned them, a

 way to make life-energy and deep peace a reality for all who